hikeventures/hikeventures.github.io/_posts/tidbits/2015-03-14-outdoors-tidbits-29.markdown

   - tidbits
 layout: post
 ---
 This week Konstantin went packrafting to Scotland while Patrick ordered new packrafting gloves for our packrafting trip in April together with the Deliverance Team in Sweden.
 Patrick also went to the Meri Kutsuu exhibition in Turku this weekend to have a look on boats and boat equipment offered in the region.
-In July we are going hiking and packrafting in Poland.
+In July we are going hiking and packrafting in Poland. {% include intro_tidbits.html %}
 <br><br><a href="https://www.flickr.com/photos/90204224@N07/15542114254"><img src="https://farm9.staticflickr.com/8645/15542114254_01a8b4bca5_b.jpg" width="1024" height="565"></a><br><!--more--><br>
 Outdoor companies and gear for women by [outsideonline.com](http://www.outsideonline.com/outdoor-gear/womens/No-More-Barbie-Gear-Womens-Outdoor-Equipment.html).
 <br><br>The deviator Hoody by [outdoorresearch](http://www.outdoorresearch.com/blog/gear-geek/designed-by-adventure-the-deviator-hoody).